zensurance/Azurechatent-branch/README.md

 # Introduction

-_Azure Chat Solution Accelerator powered by Azure Open AI Service_
+_HJF AI Assistant powered by the Azure Chat Solution Accelerator and Azure Open AI Service_

 ![](/images/intro.png)

-_Azure Chat Solution Accelerator powered by Azure Open AI Service_ is a solution accelerator that allows organisations to deploy a private chat tenant in their Azure Subscription, with a familiar user experience and the added capabilities of chatting over your data and files.
+_HJF AI Assistant powered by the Azure Chat Solution Accelerator and Azure Open AI Service_ is a fork of the Azure Chat Solution Accelerator that is catered to organizations with strict regulatory requirements.
+It allows organisations to deploy a private chat tenant in their Azure Government Subscription, with a familiar user experience and the added capabilities of chatting over your data and files.

 Benefits are:

-1. Private: Deployed in your Azure tenancy, allowing you to isolate it to your Azure tenant.
+1. Private: With the exception of the Azure OpenAI Service, all components are deployed in your Azure Government tenancy, allowing you to isolate it to your Azure tenants.

 2. Controlled: Network traffic can be fully isolated to your network and other enterprise grade authentication security features are built in.